nicolasdasriaux/pure-io/pure-io.md

 ---

-# But Program Does Not Run
+# But Program Does Not Run :astonished:

 ```java
 public class ConsoleApp {